Photonic topological insulators induced by non-Hermitian disorders in a coupled-cavity array: Appendix C: The winding number

-We have considered the open boundary conditions in this paper, and a naive evaluation of the trace in calculating $\nu $ yields identical zero, since the contribution from the bulk states is canceled exactly by the boundary modes~\cite{PhysRevLett.113.046802S,PhysRevB.89.224203S,science.aat3406S}.
-Here we follow the idea in Ref.~\cite {PhysRevLett.113.046802S,PhysRevB.89.224203S,science.aat3406S}, and evaluate the trace per volume in Eq.~(1) in the main text over the central part of the lattice chain (Here we exclude 100 lattice sites from each ends of the chain).
-Nevertheless, we find that, beside the strong fluctuations at the phase boundaries, the winding number also fluctuate more strongly in the PT-symmetry breaking region than the PT-symmetric region.
+We have considered the open boundary conditions in this paper, and a naive evaluation of the trace in calculating $\nu $ yields identical zero, since the contribution from the bulk states is canceled exactly by the boundary modes (we will discuss this in detail at the end of this section).
+Here we follow the idea in Ref.~\cite {PhysRevLett.113.046802,PhysRevB.89.224203,science.aat3406}, and evaluate the trace per volume in Eq.~\ref{eq:windingS} over the central part of the lattice chain (Here we exclude 100 lattice sites from each ends of the chain).
+Nevertheless, we find that, beside the strong fluctuations at the phase boundaries, the winding number also fluctuates more strongly in the PT-symmetry breaking region than the PT-symmetric region.
 The reasons are discussed in the following.